-“This hand washing station has helped not only me but my community at large, as you can see, my business at the shopping center and neighbors households too.”
-In a day, he can count as many as 20 people washing hands especially in the morning and towards lunch time.
+“This handwashing station has helped not only me but my community at large, as you can see, my business at the shopping center and neighbors’ households too,” he said, adding that it serves up to 50 people in a day.

-Kennedy voluntarily keeps the hand washing station safe and also fills it with water.
-He says his wife cleans and fill the station everyday with four 20 litre jerry can of water which costs them 2 shillings per jerry can.
+Kennedy voluntarily keeps the handwashing station safe and fills it with water.
+He says his wife cleans and fills the station every day with about 100 liters of water, which costs them 8 shillings per day.

-“I do not mind about the cost of buying water because I know this station will help keep my wife, kids my business and 4 employees safe from COVID-19 infection.”
-He says.
+“I do not mind about the cost of buying water because I know this station will help keep my wife, kids my business, and four employees safe from COVID-19 infection.”

-“In the recent month after acquiring this hand washing station, business has been booming for me.
+“In the recent month after acquiring this handwashing station, the business has been booming for me.
 I have acquired new customers and overwhelming orders to make furniture and welding.
 My customers trust the safety that comes with the carpentry services I provide since I constantly wash my hands and urge them to do so too”.
 Kennedy adds.

-Despite the challenges facing people living in Githogoro, Kennedy is optimistic that they will come out of the pandemic stronger.
-He continues to encourage his family, customers and neighbors to wash their hands and take other measures such as mask wearing and physical distancing to stay safe and healthy.
+He encourages his family, customers, and neighbors to wash their hands and take other measures such as wearing masks and physical distancing to staying safe and healthy.